-With the new direct flight to Lima, this Peru Express holiday is ideal for those short of time.
+With the direct flight to Lima, this Peru holiday is ideal for those short of time.
 One of South America’s most vibrant countries, Peru has a wealth of highlights which will literally take your breath away.

 Start in the capital Lima where old and new collide for an eclectic mix.
 Architecture dating back over five centuries combines with upmarket neighbourhoods teeming with the finest of art galleries, restaurants and laid back lounges showcasing the country’s world class cuisine.

 High in the Andes, Cuzco is the capital of the Inca Empire.
 Cobbled streets and striking architecture reflects Peru’s ancient past and rich history.
 Indigenous markets interwoven with ancient Inca ruins are found in the Sacred Valley.
 A gateway between the city of Cuzco and the famous Machu Picchu, this area is more than just a stop off with a host of exciting activities and interaction with locals dressed in vibrant, traditional clothes.

 The highlight of the trip is travelling by train to Machu Picchu, the famous Inca Citadel discovered in 1911.
 Often shrouded in mist with a lush backdrop, take time to learn and explore about this magical area.